 collected poems), her translators Chana Bloch and Chana Kronfeld said Ravikovitch is considered by many to be the greatest female Hebrew poet

 of all time.
 According to Bloch and Kronfeld, "no Hebrew poet, with the exception of the late Yehuda Amichai, has been so universally embraced

 by Israelis."
-Her fame was not only literary; she had "a kind of celebrity status," so that even "the color of the coat and shoes she wore to
+Her fame was not just literary; she also had "a kind of celebrity status" so that even "the color of the coat and shoes she wore to

 some reception or other were considered worthy of notice in the gossip columns."
 This fascination owed something to her "reclusiveness

 and striking beauty," but even more to the "powerful intimacy of her poetry."
 Here's an example from her poem "Trying":

 Remember you promised to come on the holiday

 One hour after dark.

 For my part, I won’t keep count of wraths